MaherShahin/WSWWT/README.md

-# WSWWT IMDb Project
+# WSWWT Project

+What should we watch tonight?

-The WSWWT IMDb Project is more than just a movie title search platform.
+The WSWWT Project is more than just a movie title search platform.
 It's a collaborative tool designed to simplify the decision-making process and enhance your movie and series watching experience.
 With a frontend built using React (JavaScript), a backend server for data processing, and Elasticsearch for efficient data storage and search, it ensures a seamless experience for movie enthusiasts.

 ## Introduction

 Tired of endless debates with your flatmates about what to watch?
-The WSWWT IMDb Project is here to save the day!
+The WSWWT Project is here to save the day!
 This app is all about making your movie and series selection process easier and more enjoyable.
 Here's what you can do:

 ### Key Features